How Food Affects Our Sleep

 Fats are needed as they are responsible for regulating our sex hormones.
 Fat is also a structural component for prostaglandins, which are hormone-like substances that regulate many of our body's functions.

 Carbohydrates have been shown to be key in obtaining quality sleep.
 Please keep in mind that when we say carbs, we are referring to complex carbs such as vegetables, whole grains and fruits.
 Simple carbs like white breads, pastas and baked goods may cause us to feel sleepy but that is due to a crash in blood sugar shortly after eating such foods.
-Complex carbs on the other hand, signal a release of seratonin, the 'feel good hormone' that is also a precursor to our main sleep hormones.
-These complex carbs also contain fibre which allows them to break down slowly, ensuring that we don't suffer blood sugar spikes and crashes.
+Complex carbs on the other hand, signal a release of serotonin, the 'feel good hormone' that is also a precursor to our main sleep hormones.
+These complex carbs also contain fiber which allows them to break down slowly, ensuring that we don't suffer blood sugar spikes and crashes.

 By focusing on a whole foods diet that includes many different foods we are better able to ensure our bodies have the nutrients they need to complete all the complex processes for maintaining proper sleep patterns.